A wrapper for the SLICOT control and systems library

-On macOS you should use conda-recipe-apple.
-See the conda-build documentation how to get the required macOS SDK.
+On macOS, you need the macOS SDK.
+See the conda-build documentation for macOS how to get it.

-conda build -c conda-forge conda-recipe-openblas conda install -c conda-forge --use-local slycot
+conda build -c conda-forge conda-recipe conda install -c conda-forge --use-local slycot

 A similar method can be used for Linux and macOS, but is detailed here for Windows.
 This method uses conda and conda-forge to get most build dependencies, except for the C compiler.

-This procedure has been tested on Python 3.7 and 3.8.
+This procedure has been tested on Python 3.8.

-In such a command shell, run the following commands to build and install Slycot (this example creates a Python 3.8 environment):
+In such a command shell, within the Slycot source code directory, run the following commands to build and install Slycot (this example creates a Python 3.8 environment):